biocatchltd/yellowbox/docs/subclasses.rst

     .. attribute:: remove

-        If *remove* is true (default) containers will be removed together with their respective volumes when the service is stopped.
+        If *remove* is true (default) containers will be removed alongside with their respective volumes when the service is stopped.
 Can also be set through the constructor.

     .. method:: is_alive()

-        Returns whether the service is currently running.
+        Returns whether all containers are currently running.

     .. method:: connect(network)

-        Connect the service to the given docker *network*.
+        Connect all containers to the given docker network.

-        *network* is a docker.py ``Network`` object.
+        :param network: The network to connect to.
+        :type network: :class:`docker.Network<docker.models.networks.Network>`

     .. method:: disconnect(network, **kwargs)

-        Disconnect the service from the given *network*.
+        Disconnect the service from the given network.

-        *network* is a docker.py `Network` object.
+        :param network: The network to disconnect from.
+        :type network: :class:`docker.Network<docker.models.networks.Network>`

+        :param kwargs: Forwarded to :func:`Network.disconnect<docker.models.networks.Network.disconnect>`
-        *kwargs* are extra arguments sent to `Network.disconnect()` of each container in the service.
+         of each container in the service.

 .. class:: SingleEndpointService(containers, remove=True)